MTF

 by Jonathan Hust and Clifton Smith

 This exchange took place between our contributor Jonathan Hust and co-editor Clifton Smith.
 It concerns Jonathan’s addition of a “Current Must-Hear Shortlist” to his Review of Autumn of the Seraphs, also featured in this issue.
 The list includes five additional albums and a numeric rating; it prompted the following editorial debate.
-Read the rest of this entry »
+Continue reading An Editorial Debate

 by Craig Nagoshi